A Typical Sunday at St. Stephen’s

 At our 10:00 service, there is a bulletin that contains the entirety of the service except for the first and last hymn.
 These bulletins draw on all the authorized worship materials of the Episcopal Church and are changed throughout the year as the seasons of the Church Year change.
 The first and last hymns are usually found in the Hymnal, which is a blue book that can be found in each of the pews.

-The sermons will focus on the Scripture Readings for the day, to see a sample of our sermons you can read the most recent sermon at the This Week’s Sermon tab..
+The sermons will focus on the Scripture Readings for the day, to listen to a sample of our sermons please visit the This Week’s Sermon tab..

 The Peace is a time to pass the “peace of the Lord” along to your neighbors by greeting them with a handshake or hug.